o3de/o3de.org/content/docs/user-guide/components/reference/atom/postfx-layer.md

 {{< preview-new >}}

-The **PostFx Layer** component is used to control how PostFx components, such as Depth of Field and Exposure Control, are applied in a scene.
+The **PostFx Layer** component controls how post-processing effects' (PostFX) are applied in a scene.

 ## Provider ##